A racing champion

-This film is an exceptional journey into the rugged Scottish landscapes and its rich fauna.
+This film is an exceptional journey into the rugged Scottish landscapes and rich fauna.

-Laurent Cocherel is a naturalist photographer with a 25 years passion for this country.
-He takes us to secret places to witness the fabulous spectacle of nature through the seasons: hiding for otters and tetra-lyres; exploring seabirds colonies; diving with seals, sharks and dolphins; approaching deer, eagles and ospreys…
+Laurent Cocherel is a naturalist photographer with a 25-year passion for this country.
+He takes us to secret places to witness the fabulous spectacle of nature through the seasons: hiding for otters and tetra-lyres; exploring seabird colonies; diving with seals, sharks, and dolphins; approaching deer, eagles, and ospreys…

-No less than 4 years were necessary to capture rarely filmed scenes of animal life.
+No less than four years were necessary to capture rarely filmed scenes of animal life.

 ALAMTO, A REPTILE WONDERLAND 60’

 In the West of Iran, where the land has been formed by the Zagros fold and thrust belt, is the Alamto desert.

 The combination of natural conditions allowed the region to host a diversity of rare reptiles, including one of the most mysterious animals in the wildlife kingdom: the horned viper.

 For the first time ever, this riveting film shows a wonderland showcasing exotic species trying to survive in a land of extremes.